I’ve always loved Joshua Tree. There’s something about this small desert town and adjacent National Park that is just magical.

-- Pioneer Crossing Antique: This is my favorite antique store in town!
+- Pioneer Crossing Station: This is my favorite antique store in town!
 Full of fun old things and some are priced well, too.

 - The Station: You can’t miss this one as it has a big ranger outside and a vintage hippie car.
 The items inside are new, but it makes you feel like you time hoped into the 70’s.
 It’s a must-stop!